asyncjs/async-website/_posts/2019-11-07-international-show-n-tell-2019.md

 For a spot of inspiration, take a look at our International Show n' Tells in [2018][showntell-2018], [2017][showntell-2017], [2016][showntell-2016], [2015][showntell-2015], [2014][showntell-2014], [2013][showntell-2013], [2012][showntell-2012], [2011][showntell-2011] and [2010][showntell-2010].

 You are welcome to [sign up for this talk on meetup](https://www.meetup.com/Async-Web-Tech-Meetup/).

+### Update

+Brandwatch have stepped in at the last moment to offer sponsorship, hooray!
+(They're [hiring](http://jobs.jobvite.com/careers/brandwatch/job/oZisbfwE?__jvst=Career+Site)).
+Free beers & pizzas for all.
+Please contact hello AT asyncjs DOT com if you have specific dietary requirements.

 [ff]: http://2019.ffconf.org/
 [async]: http://asyncjs.com